Ito-Santana/Machine_Learning_Projects/kobe_bryant_shot_prediction/README.md

   ## Results

-The model achieved a performance score of **0.68**.
-This result reflects the model's ability to predict the success of Kobe Bryant's shots based on the features analyzed.
+The model achieved a **Log Loss** of **0.68**.
+This metric reflects the model's performance in predicting the probability of Kobe Bryant's shots being successful.